ethanwhite/moore-ddd/supplement.md

 ### Training

-While tools can help bring the data to the scientists, they cannot, on their own, overcome the lack of individuals with the necessary skills and ability to think about data-intensive research.
-To overcome these limitations we need to train scientists at all levels in the tools and approaches needed for tackling data-intensive problems.

-Most scientific training initiatives are isolated enterprises funded for a brief period of time by a single grant.
-As a result they do not benefit from the collaborative experience of large numbers of educators and they fail to build the momentum, reputation, and communities, that would allow them to have the broadest impact.
-To avoid these issues I have teamed up with Software Carpentry and the Mozilla Science Lab to work as part of a broader collaboration.
-While data science skills have a lot of overlap with software development skills, there are also major aspects of data science approaches that are not covered in the current Software Carpentry curriculum.
-I am part of a group that is in early stages of developing a Data Carpentry curriculum that focuses on tools and approaches related to data.
-I would use support from this award to help build both beginner and advanced curriculums and teaching this material in both 2-3 day workshops and university courses.
+Tools can help bring the data to the scientists, but they cannot overcome the lack of individuals with the skills to conduct data-intensive research.
+To build the needed human capital, we need to train scientists at all levels in the tools and approaches needed for tackling data-intensive problems.
+To help training benefit from the same kinds of collaboration and community as open source software projects, I have focused my efforts over the last four years as a core member of the Software Carpentry team.
+While data science skills overlap with software development skills, there are also major aspects of data science approaches that are not covered in the current Software Carpentry curriculum.
+I am part of a core group that is in early stages of developing a Data Carpentry curriculum that focuses on the tools and approaches of data science.
+I would use support from this award to help build both beginner and advanced curricula and to teach this material in both workshops and university courses.
+This will help produce a new generation of data-intensive scientists with the ability to address fundamental questions using the variety, volume, and velocity of data that are now available to us.

-As part of these efforts I will also develop approaches for on-boarding scientists into open source collaboration by having students in my courses engage with 'novice issues' on our open source software projects.
-I will also work with efforts like http://interdisciplinaryprogramming.com/ to attract non-scientists to participate in these collaborations.

-The combined result of these efforts will be a new generation of data-intensive scientists from those analyzing data they collected themselves to those integrated large diverse datasets to answers questions that could not otherwise by addressed.

 ## Sharing

+I believe that science progresses most rapidly when all outputs are made open as quickly as possible.
 All code and training material will be developed in the open using open source and open access licenses.
 We will use open notebooks to make the development and testing of our ideas available to the scientific community in real time.
 All papers will be posted as preprints prior to submission and published open access.

+*What do you envision as the five-year impact of your work on one or more of the natural sciences?
+Is there a key, fundamental question that you are trying to answer?
+How will you measure progress towards answering this question over the five years?*

+*How will you advance data science methodologies, such as statistics, machine learning, automated inference, etc., to achieve this goal?
+We are particularly interested in the ways that the data science methodologies that you propose to develop can be applied to other fields beyond the one you focus on and shared.
+Please discuss these plans.
+What work products do you plan to make open source?*